brodieaustin/poisoned-well-novel/poisoned-well.md

 "But it does not clear up where the water might have come from."

-"No, but it couldbe from anywhere.
-There are hundreds of travellers that pass through everythign from Water Women to slavers.
+"No, but it could be from anywhere.
+There are hundreds of travelers that pass through everything from Water Women to slavers.
 It could be anyone."

 Manan left the apothecary as he was cataloging more possible sources for the water.
 As she left, she passed the guards who were charged to escort the alleged murder to the gibbet.
 The apothecaries screams and cries echoed in the hall.
 Manan cupped her hands over her ears tightly as she ran past rows and rows of cells.
 Up ahead she was cell door sitting ajar and slipped into the empty cell.
 She was shaking uncontrollably, overcome with shame and guilt that she had caused this seemingly innocent man to be killed.

 She reasoned that she had not known any better.
 And all of the rumors she heard suggested that the ferryman had consumed all three bottles of the tonic.
 Perhaps he had consumed too much.
-She had mixed a powerful concotion.
+She had mixed a powerful concoction.
 But there was nothing she had done that would have killed a man.
 But the water...
 There had been something strange about the water.
 She felt its effects before.
 It was not like typical water.
 It had power.
 The little girl in the cottage was healed by it.
 It had the power to give light and fill someone with light.
 A burning light that lit up her insides.

 As she sat there in the gloom of the empty cell, she began scanning the bottom of the walls.
 It was then that she noticed a slight gap at beneath one of the stones.
 Manan slid across the stone floor, clearing a path through the dry, broken straw that had been a former prisoner's bedding.
 Her fingers glided along the rough cut of stone, then into the gap.
 It was just big enough for two fingers to slide in.
 Inside, she felt a lever that wobbled as she touched it.

 She dug her finger in further, gave an upward tug and and square section of the wall popped out.
 The square opening was at shoulder height.
 The heavy stones were attached to a metal frame and hung on hinges.
 Manan had to press her back into wall and push hard to open the door further.
 Inside, the passageway was dark.
 A cool breeze blew over her face.
 She stood for several minutes, contemplating this opening.
 It was there just as Quill had said it would be.
 She recalled the rest of the story.
 The passageway should lead her right to the wagon and the beast.
 She would be free by nightfall.

 Even through the thick stone wall, Manan could hear the crowd shouting outside.
 Mingled with this faint cry was a louder sound of the prison inmates, many of whom were watching from their own cells.
 Another round of shouts, horns blared, then more shouting.
-Manan knew that the deed had been done, and that the apothecary was swining from a rope right now.
+Manan knew that the deed had been done, and that the apothecary was swinging from a rope right now.

 The time to flee was now.
 Manan hopped up into the passageway.
 She reached back for the door and saw a thick rope attached to the metal frame.
 She grabbed the rope and pulled with all of her strength.
 After some exertion, the door thudded shut and the latch clicked again.
 Manan was in complete darkness, in a tunnel she hoped would lead to freedom.

 ***

-The passage did not take a straight course, and sloped generally sloped downards, as best as she could tell.
+The passage did not take a straight course, and sloped generally sloped downwards, as best as she could tell.
 She kept a steady pace, even though her knees were scraping and banging on the stone.
 She even grew used to the darkness.
 Suddenly, Manan nearly fell as the passageway turned down.
 She tried to feel out the empty space laying on her back with her feet.
 There was not way to go but down.
 She groped around for the edge of the passage.
 Her hands roved down and felt a rung of a ladder.
 She flipped over on her stomach and slid down into the void.

 One by one, her feet searched out and found each ladder rung.
 One she got her hands fixed on them, she began her descent.
 The passageway grew smaller and Manan could feel the stone scratching at her back.
 The ladder was metal and cold in the darkness.
 But Manan held on tight and kept placing one foot after the other, one hand after the other.

 When the ladder ended, she could not feel any ground beneath her feet.
 There was nothing to see either.
 She tried to stretch her foot as far as it could go, but nothing.
-She tried to stretch further but her grip loosend and she fell.
+She tried to stretch further but her grip loosened and she fell.
 But landed hard on a compacted dirt floor.
 She could stand now, but barely.

 The path forked several times.
 Manan alternated her paths, left then right.
 She did not want to end up walking a circle in the dark.
 The network of tunnels was vast.
 Manan was surprised that they were not guarded more closely.
 The tunnel became stone again and began to slope upwards.
 She must have cleared the central part of the system.